Rnit/gitfold/README.md

 Exams and questions expanded over time, but the key in the study was that the trajectory of the health of the patients was followed during their entire lifespan.
-In this code I built models using the Framingham data ( THIS DATA COMES FROM BioLINCC WEBSITE ) to predict and prevent heart disease.
+In this code I built models using the Framingham data *this data comes from* [BioLINCC WEBSITE](https://biolincc.nhlbi.nih.gov/static/studies/teaching/framdoc.pdf) to predict and prevent heart disease.

 # BOSTON HOUSING PRICES PREDICTION #

-Boston is the capital of the state of Massachusetts, USA.
+**Boston** is the capital of the state of Massachusetts, USA.
 It was first settled in 1630, and in the greater Boston area there are about 5 million people.
 The area features some of the highest population densities in America.
-Using data (this data comes from the UCI Machine Learning Repository) predicting boston housing prices using Regression Trees.
+Using data *this data comes from* [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Housing) predicting boston housing prices using **Regression Trees**.